AtMostafa/good-coding-practices/workshop/pep8.org.md

 Limiting the required editor window width makes it possible to have several files open side-by-side, and works well when using code review tools that present the two versions in adjacent columns.

-The default wrapping in most tools disrupts the visual structure of the code, making it more difficult to understand.
-The limits are chosen to avoid wrapping in editors with the window width set to 80, even if the tool places a marker glyph in the final column when wrapping lines.
-Some web based tools may not offer dynamic line wrapping at all.

-Some teams strongly prefer a longer line length.
-For code maintained exclusively or primarily by a team that can reach agreement on this issue, it is okay to increase the nominal line length from 80 to 100 characters (effectively increasing the maximum length to 99 characters), provided that comments and docstrings are still wrapped at 72 characters.

-The Python standard library is conservative and requires limiting lines to 79 characters (and docstrings/comments to 72).

 The preferred way of wrapping long lines is by using Python’s implied line continuation inside parentheses, brackets and braces.
 Long lines can be broken over multiple lines by wrapping expressions in parentheses.
 These should be used in preference to using a backslash for line continuation.

 Backslashes may still be appropriate at times.
 For example, long, multiple `with`\-statements cannot use implicit continuation, so backslashes are acceptable: